mcallsen/workchain-composer/README.md

 ```
 __TODO:__ Advanced users may notice that the above `WorkChain` method is lacking a setup method putting the inputs of the WorkChain into the
 context and therefore would not actually work.
 This is a consequence of turning the methods into templates instead of just copying and
 pasting.
-Note that above `add` method would work for all objects with an overloaded '+' operator, if only those two objects are can be
+Note that above `add` method would work for all objects with an overloaded '+' operator, only if those two objects can be
 found in the context.
 The original add method from the Aiida example would take its inputs directly from 'WorkChain.inputs' instead.

 The second example is a WorkChain with a slightly more complicated outline using a `_while_block`.
 Again we will start by loading the